•

 Reviewers should alter the editors without retaining or copying the manuscripts.

-Editorial Board members’ responsibilities:
+Editorial Board Members’ Responsibilities

-2. The members should follow the recruitment criteria of Bulletin of Chinese Academy of Sciences to decide should the submission be accepted, accepted with minor revision, reviewed after major revision, or rejected without revision.
+The members should follow the recruitment criteria of BCAS to decide should the submission be accepted, accepted with minor revision, reviewed after major revision, or rejected without revision.
 The decision should be clear and rational.

-3. The Editorial Board takes all necessary steps to maintain the accuracy and quality of the papers published in Bulletin of Chinese Academy of Sciences.
+The Editorial Board takes all necessary steps to maintain the accuracy and quality of the papers published in BCAS.

-Sponsor’s or Publisher’s responsibilities:
+Sponsor’s or Publisher’s Responsibilities

-1. Bulletin of Chinese of Academic of Sciences is sponsored and published by Chinese Academy of Sciences.
-The requirements of sponsor and publisher for the journal are obeying the academic publishing ethics standard, publishing the accurate, timely, fair, and ethical publication of scientific papers, and improving communication in the scientific community.
+BCAS is sponsored and published by Chinese Academy of Sciences.
+The requirements of sponsor and publisher for BCAS are obeying the academic publishing ethics standard, publishing the accurate, timely, fair, and ethical publication of scientific papers, and improving communication in the scientific community.
+The publishing organization can not intervene in the decision-making power of editors.